ravi-del/blah-blah/README_waybill.md

 ### Maven Projects
 #### 1. `SfMain`
-This project comprises of the code of APIs
+This project contains :
+* The code for all APIs of Waybill Service.
+*
 #### 2. `lambdas`
+This project contains
 #### 3. `Util`

 ### Database Tables